chartjs/Chart.js/docs/docs/configuration/elements.md

 Line elements are used to represent the line in a line chart.

-The line element configuration can be adjusted in the `options.elements.line` namespace.
-Global line options: `Chart.defaults.elements.line`.
+Namespace: `options.elements.line`, global line options: `Chart.defaults.elements.line`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------